XOXO Gossip Insights

 Next, the keywords are filtered by removing those with a score less than 0.005 and selecting up to 150 remaining ones with the highest scores.

 The creation of the graph and the corresponding community detection take several steps.
 In addition to the actual creation and clustering, this includes filtering, customisations and optional steps.
 The edges and their weights created based on the co-occurrences in threads are used to create an undirected graph.
 The resulting graph can be processed directly, and the communities detected using the Louvain approach.

 The weighting of the nodes consists of the product of the previously calculated TF-IDF and the degree of the respective node.
 This is based on the observations that central nodes in the network are often keyword candidates.
 Furthermore, the most central node per community is defined as the respective main topic.
 Afterwards, the generated nodes and communities are cleaned up by removing all communities that are exclusively based on hashtags or Twitter handles.
 Such communities tend to be spam and are therefore negligible.

 In order to make the visualisation simpler and more transparent, the number of edges and nodes must be reasonably reduced.
 Thus, the nodes are filtered again by selecting only the up to thirty nodes with the highest weighting.
 This ensures that all necessary contextual information is retained between the nodes, while at the same time the graph becomes simpler to read.

 A Demo Is Worth a 1000 Words

-- Keyword extraction based on POS patterns because of noisy social media data.
+- POS patterns-based keyword extraction in noisy social media data.

-- Balanced and meaningful selection of keywords through ranking and selection.
+- Balanced and meaningful selection of keywords through ranking.

-- Maintaining the balance between detail and overview within the visualisation.
+- Maintaining the visual balance between detail and overview.